seacode/gmacs/README.md

 ## Modelling structure and format ##

 Gmacs implements a size-structured modelling framework with flexibility similar to that provided by other general stock assessment modelling frameworks.
 In particular, effort has been made to maintain consistency with data and control file formats familiar to users of Stock Synthesis.

+## Development ##

+This software is under development and is not yet intended for general use.
+If you would like to contribute to the project, please contact whittena [at] uw.edu.